3.8 km (2.4 mi) or 6.2 km (3.8 mi) Ascent: 70m or 85m

 - In 80m at the far end of the wall around the garden, turn left back on yourself and enter the walled garden through a metal gate.
 After a tour of the garden, leave it through the same gate and turn up left along a tarmac path past 'The Temple', now serving as a toilet block, with an info panel on garden and temple just beyond it.

-- Continue uphill along the path, soon passing Community Greenhouses, some tennis courts and a wooden shelter, enjoying some fine views to The City on the half left.
+- Continue uphill along the path, soon passing Community Greenhouses, some tennis courts and a wooden shelter, enjoying some fine views to The City and Canary Wharf on the half left.
 At the far end of the plateau at the top of the rise turn right with the path.

 - In 140m turn right along a tarmac path and in 70m you have Brockwell Hall away on the left across a grassy area.
 In 140m turn left at a T-junction.
 In 25m turn left towards a clock tower (from 1897) 20m away and continue to the right of it.

 - In 90m turn right into Brockwell Hall and walk past a bust of Thomas Lynn Bristoe MP, leader of the campaign to create the park, and through Brockwell Hall Café to exit on the other side onto its terrace.
 [If the café is already closed for the evening, pass the hall to its left hand side.]